 We plan to experiment other strategies.
 For instance, performing full parsing on the glosses could help discarding irrelevant words from glosses.
-In addition, using the knowledge already contained into the MCR (e.g., selectional preferences acquired from the BNC, eXtended WordNet, domain information, the Topic Signatures acquired from the Web, etc.) could be useful knowledge to better model sense words as queries.
-Moreover, we plan to use alternative schemata for building queries, such as the incremental process performed by [1].
+In addition, using the knowledge already contained into the Multilingual Central Repository (e.g., selectional preferences acquired from the BNC, eXtended WordNet, domain information, the Topic Signatures acquired from the Web, etc.) could be useful knowledge to better model sense words as queries.
+Moreover, we plan to use alternative schemata for building queries, such as the incremental process performed by (Leacock et al., 1998).

-Another promising line of research will follow [7].
+Another very promising line of research will follow (Widdows, 2003).
 This work presents a theoretically motivated method for removing unwanted meanings directly from the original query in vector models.
 Irrelevance in vector spaces is modelled using orthogonality.
 Using this approach, query vector negation removes not only unwanted strings but unwanted meanings.
 This method is applied to standard IR systems, processing queries such as "play NOT game".
 This work presents an algebra to operate with word vectors rather than words.
 It seems, following this approach, that most of the errors produced because of the substitution of the target word for their relatives can be avoided.
+Furthermore, using this approach, we can also use other sense tagged corpora for direct comparisons of ExRetriever.
+Although DSO only provides sense tagged data 141 words (nouns and verbs), the are examples in large quantities (around thousands).
+In this case, queries can not include substitutive relatives, only query restrictions over the polysemous target word.